 Born in 1979, Hewitt became a child star in Texas before moving to California to break into the movie industry.
 Though most people know her from TV and movies, Hewitt also wrote a book, created a comic series, and recorded several albums.
 After starting on TV, she successfully transitioned to movies before returning to the small screen.
 Hewitt also married and had two children, which led her to take several years off to raise her family.
-Her recent return to television was welcomed by many; even after almost 30 years in the industry, Hewitt still has a healthy base of fans behind her.
+Her recent return to television was welcomed by many; even after more than 30 years in the industry, Hewitt still has a healthy base of fans behind her.

 Following their advice, Hewitt's mother moved the family to Los Angeles for better entertainment career opportunities.
 Hewitt's first real role was on Kids Incorporated, a variety show created by Disney.
 In the role of Robin, Hewitt showed off her singing and dancing skills from 1989-1991.

 She Blew Up As A Movie Star After 'I Know What You Did Last Summer' And The Sequel